During pregnancy, the fetal circulatory system works differently than after birth:

 Waste products from the fetal blood are transferred back across the placenta to the mother's blood.

 Inside the fetal heart:

-Blood enters the right atrium, the chamber on the upper right side of the heart.
+Blood enters the right atrium.
+This is the chamber on the upper right side of the heart.
 When the blood enters the right atrium, most of it flows through the foramen ovale into the left atrium.

-Blood then passes into the left ventricle (lower chamber of the heart) and then to the aorta, (the large artery coming from the heart).
+Blood then passes into the left ventricle.
+This is the lower chamber of the heart.
+Blood then passes to the aorta.
+This is the large artery coming from the heart.

 This less oxygenated blood is pumped from the right ventricle into the aorta.
 A small amount of the blood continues on to the lungs.
 Most of this blood is shunted through the ductus arteriosus to the descending aorta.
 This blood then enters the umbilical arteries and flows into the placenta.
-In the placenta, carbon dioxide and waste products are released into the mother's circulatory system, and oxygen and nutrients from the mother's blood are released into the fetus' blood.
+In the placenta, carbon dioxide and waste products are released into the mother's circulatory system.
+Oxygen and nutrients from the mother's blood are released into the fetus' blood.

 At birth, the umbilical cord is clamped and the baby no longer receives oxygen and nutrients from the mother.
 With the first breaths of life, the lungs begin to expand.
 As the lungs expand, the alveoli in the lungs are cleared of fluid.
-An increase in the baby's blood pressure and a significant reduction in the pulmonary pressures reduces the need for the ductus arteriosus to shunt blood.
+An increase in the baby's blood pressure and a significant reduction in the pulmonary pressures reduce the need for the ductus arteriosus to shunt blood.
 These changes promote the closure of the shunt.
-These changes increase the pressure in the left atrium of the heart, which decrease the pressure in the right atrium.
+These changes increase the pressure in the left atrium of the heart.
+They also decrease the pressure in the right atrium.
 The shift in pressure stimulates the foramen ovale to close.

 The closure of the ductus arteriosus and foramen ovale completes the transition of fetal circulation to newborn circulation.